-Interns are placed at one of the four following family clinics as assigned by training faculty, depending on intern preference, training competency, and training needs.
+Interns are often placed at one of the four following family clinics as assigned by training faculty, depending on intern preference, training competency, and training needs.
 The difference in clinics solely varies by location, not service or clientele, EXCEPT for an assessment-focused placement within PAS at the Westpark building.
+Three interns in the 2024-2025 cohort were placed in PAS and one was placed at the Westpark Family Clinic, located in the same building as PAS.

-Westpark Family Clinic 750 N Freedom Blvd.,

-Provo, UT 84601
+Westpark Family Clinic 750 N Freedom Blvd., Provo, UT 84601

-American Fork Family Clinic

-578 E 300 S, American Fork, UT 84003
+American Fork Family Clinic 578 E 300 S, American Fork, UT 84003